tedosuch/tedosuch.github.io/README.md

-It's  a Jekyl site uploaded to Github Pages.
+It's  a Jekyll site uploaded to Github Pages.